Kinoma/KPR-examples/README.md

 <x-app-info id="touchshield.example.kinoma.marvell.com"><span class="createSample pinsSample"></span></x-app-info>

-This sample shows how to integrate the Sparkfun Touch Shield for Adruino with Kinoma Create.
-The touch shield uses a Freescale MPR121 sensor controller to communicate multi-touch over I2C.
-The application displays the mulit-touch results in realtime on the Kinoma Create screen.
+This sample shows how to integrate the Sparkfun Touch Shield for Arduino with Kinoma Create.
+The Touch Shield uses a Freescale MPR121 sensor controller to communicate multi-touch over I2C.
+The application displays the multi-touch results in realtime on the Kinoma Create screen.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***